-Amy Adams returns to National's front bench but the fate of Simon Bridges remains unclear
+National leader Todd Muller's new caucus: Amy Adams returns, Simon Bridges' fate unclear

 Muller supporter Nicola Willis wins big from the reshuffle.
 The list MP who came into Parliament in 2017 has been given the Housing and Urban Development shadow portfolio.

-She has gone from unranked to number 14 and in the shadow cabinet - a significant jump.
+She has gone from unranked to number 14 and in the shadow Cabinet - a significant jump.

+Muller said Willis was talented and deserved her rise, while Kaye said she was "extraordinarily talented".

-Hutt South MP Chris Bishop keeps transport and picks up Infrastructure – formally held by Paul Goldsmith.
+Hutt South MP Chris Bishop keeps transport and picks up infrastructure – formally held by Paul Goldsmith.

 Goldsmith, remains in the front bench and will continue in his role as finance spokesman and has been given Earthquake Commission.